Ybalrid/Voron2-UNIT-01-KlipperConfig/README.md

 The actual configuration of the printer is this GIT repository.
 Alongside it, Moonraker keeps stats and settings inside a database.

-This database, I have a cron job take a daily backup into another folder in the home directory.
-This folder should be copied somewhere (my NAS).
+This database, I have a cron job take a daily backup into a NFS share that is sitting on my NAS.
+I have a daily copy of these files, which is more than enough, considering I do not use the printer every day!

 ### Basic OS install.